-The PACE programs recognize two rates: Yield Rate and Borrowing Rate.
+The PACE programs recognize two rates: the yield rate and the borrowing rate.
 The yield rate is the rate charged by the lead lender for the loan.
 The borrowing rate is the rate charged to the borrower.
 The interest differential is the difference between the yield rate and the borrowing rate.
 This difference is paid to the lead lender under an agreement among the lead lender, the borrower, the community (if required) and the Bank of North Dakota on behalf of the PACE Fund.
 The PACE fund provides buydown dollars, to the extent available, to reduce the borrower's interest rate by a maximum of 5% and may not be less than 1%.